 Find the best places to visit with our list of the top attractions and things to do in Fort William.

 One of Fort William's main draws is Ben Nevis, which is Gaelic for malicious (or venomous) mountain.
 If you're stuck on it during a storm or thick fog, you'll understand how this impressive crag earned its moniker.
-At 14,411 feet, Ben Nevis's summit is a long way up - about eight hours of climbing there and back to be exact.
+At 4,411 feet, Ben Nevis's summit is a long way up - about eight hours of climbing there and back to be exact.
 Many hikers choose to pitch a tent for the night, so they can enjoy the breathtaking sunset from this top attraction in Fort William.

 That said, the paths to the top can be quite steep and treacherous, so inexperienced hikers and those traveling with young kids may be better off admiring the reddish granite peaks from below.
 If you attempt the climb, be well prepared with extra snacks, water, and a change of clothes.
 It's often wet and slippery.

 As mentioned above, no trip to Fort William is complete without a visit to Ben Nevis.
 Do it in style with the Nevis Mountain Range Experience.
 Your heart will skip with excitement as you soar 650 meters above the ground in a mountain gondola.
-Located on Aonach Mor, Britain's 8th highest mountain, is one of the most popular things to do in Fort William.
+Riding this gondola, located on Aonach Mor, Britain's 8th highest mountain, is one of the most popular things to do in Fort William.
 The gondola was built to carry skiers, but has been lauded for its unparalleled views.

 If you're lucky enough to go on a clear day, you'll be left speechless by the beauty extending in every direction.
 Lakes, valleys, coniferous forests, and patchwork farmers fields blanket the region while massive granite hills surround you.
 Run through the fields, climb among the trees, or bike down the hilly trails to truly enjoy the clean mountain air.

 The walk to Steall Falls from the Glen Nevis car park is majestic.
-Ears will delight in the calming sounds of wind, rushing water, and footsteps on the rocky path below.
+Worries dissipate with the calming sounds of wind, rushing water, and footsteps on the rocky path below.
 An easy but sometimes slippery trek, the well-worn path to the falls takes you through deep green, moss-covered trees that look as if they could start walking and talking at any moment.
 Perhaps that's one of the reasons the makers of Harry Potter chose this spot as the setting for an intense Quidditch match.

 This incredible example of engineering prowess sits in a small village called Banavie, four miles north of Fort William.
 Neptune's Staircase is a series of locks that span a quarter mile and raise the canal by 19 meters to allow boats to travel up or down.
 Built by Thomas Telford in the early 19th century, it remains Britain's longest staircase lock and a fascinating system to watch.

 You can't visit Scotland without stopping to see a castle.
-While some exist as exquisitely preserved buildings that reek of history, others, like the Old Inverlochy Castle, survive as mere ruins of their formerly grandiose selves.
+While some exist as exquisitely preserved buildings that ooze history, others, like the Old Inverlochy Castle, survive as mere ruins of their formerly grandiose selves.
 Don't let that fool you.

 Built in the late 13th century, the Old Inverlochy Castle may be small, but its history is mighty - and you can read about it on the informative boards positioned throughout.
 Built by the Comyns of Badenoch, Old Inverlochy Castle changed hands multiple times throughout history, most often as a result of warfare.

 Conveniently located in the center of town, The West Highland Museum was founded in 1922, making it one of the oldest museums in the Highlands.
-Here, you'll find the Goldman coin collection, polished stone axes, ancient pottery and stonework from a wrecked Spanish Galleon, and 1,500-year-old artifacts from a crannog site.
+Here, you'll find the Goldman coin collection, polished stone axes, ancient pottery, and stonework from a wrecked Spanish Galleon, and 1,500-year-old artifacts from a crannog site.